Majhar-98/Dmoney-API-Automation-Rest-Assured/README.md

 - Allure
 - lombok
 ## Prerequisite:
-- JDK 8 or LTD
+- JDK 8 or LTV
 - java IDE
 - configure JAVA_HOME and GRADLE_HOME
 ## How to run this project: